kubernetes-sigs/kueue/site/content/en/docs/reference/kubectl-kueue/_index.md

 date: 2024-05-09
 weight: 10
 description: >
-  The kubectl-kueue plugin, kueuectl, allows you to list, create, resume and stop kueue resources such as localqueue and workload.
+  The kubectl-kueue plugin, kueuectl, allows you to list, create, resume and stop kueue resources such as clusterqueues, localqueues and workloads.
 ---

 ## Syntax